 6. Water Quail

 Quail need adequate water to stay healthy.
 However, young quail can also drown in water trays.
 Keep quail hydrated by providing them with continuous water.
-You can use a chicken waterer tray which keeps the water available to quail consistently or provides water to them daily.
+You can use a chicken waterer tray that keeps the water available to quail consistently or provides water to them daily.
 Change water bowl daily to keep it clean.

 Young quail can drown in watering containers so consider putting a mesh over it or adding marbles to keep them from being able to be submerged in the water.